Ip Man (film series): Ip Man 3 (2015)

 Principal photography began in Shanghai on 25 March 2015, which Yip is again directing the film based on the script by Wong.
-Donnie Yen is again portraying the role of Ip Man, along with him Mike Tyson is also playing a role of a street fighter.
+Donnie Yen again portrays the role of Ip Man, along with him Mike Tyson also plays the role of a street fighter.
 Bruce Lee's character was initially supposed to be featured in CGI, because the producers could not find an actor who could portray Lee convincingly, but Danny Chan was eventually cast in the role.

 Principal photography for Ip Man 3 began on 25 March 2015, and the film was released in Hong Kong on 24 December 2015.

-Master Z: Ip Man Legacy (2018)

-Max Zhang reprises his role as Cheung Tin Chi from Ip Man 3 in this spin-off film.
-Directed by Yuen Woo-ping, it also stars Tony Jaa, Dave Bautista and Michelle Yeoh.

 Ip Man 4: The Finale (2019)

 On 30 September 2016, Yen announced via Facebook that he and Wilson Yip would continue the franchise with Ip Man 4.
-The film began production in April 2018 and ended in July of the same year.
-It was released on 20 December 2019, and portrays Ip Man traveling to San Francisco to secure a spot for his son at a local school.
+The film was released on 20 December 2019, and portrays Ip Man traveling to San Francisco to secure a spot for his son at a local school.
 Meanwhile, he crosses paths with his student, Bruce Lee, who had set up a Wing Chun school there.
+The film ends with Ip Man’s death from cancer in 1972.
+The film was originally announced to be the last film in the main series.

+Future films

-Untitled Master Z: Ip Man Legacy sequel
+Master Z sequel

 In April 2019, it was reported that Max Zhang is set to reprise his role in a sequel to Master Z: Ip Man Legacy.
-The sequel is reported to be taking a budget cut, down to $13 million, from the first film's budget of $28 million.
+The budget of the sequel was reported to be $13 million, significantly less than the first film's budget of $28 million.

+Ip Man 5

+On 18 May 2023, a new Ip Man film titled Ip Man 5 was announced by Mandarin Motion Pictures at the Cannes Film Festival.
+Donnie Yen also unveiled the poster for the film on his Instagram.